srmagura/iti-react/iti-react/Readme.md

 Steps to do a new release are completely standard:

-1. Increment version number in package.json.
+1. Document changes in Changelog.md.
-2. Document changes in Changelog.md.
+2.  `yarn publish` while in the iti-react directory and bump the version number in the iteractive prompt.
+Yarn will create a git commit with the bumped version number and a git tag.
-3.  `npm publish` while in the ITIReact directory
+3.  `git push --tags` to push the tag to origin.